MSingh29xl/CSC17/README.md

 # CSC17
-This is a repository of the work I've done in my CSC17 (Java) class.
+This is a repository of the work I've done in my CSC17 class: Java